vanillaes/computer-science/docs/linear.md

 ## LinkedList

-A LinkedList is a data structure used to define list data.
-Specifically, direct parent->child relationsips betweens data nodes.
+A `LinkedList` is used to define a sequential list data.
+Ie a list of nodes that map direct parent->child relationsips.

 ### Complexity